Lightning Studios, Scottow, Norfolk

 One of the most significant lessons I took away from this project is the importance of community and collaboration in creative endeavours.
 Everyone involved in the production – from the actors to the director to the sound engineer – contributed their unique skills and perspectives to create something beautiful and meaningful.
 It was a true team effort, and I feel grateful to have been a part of such a dedicated and talented group.

 Being part of ‘The Glad Giver’ was a memorable experience that deepened my understanding of medieval spirituality and the power of storytelling.
 I feel honoured to have been involved in sharing Julian’s uplifting message with a modern audience, particularly during the 650th-year celebrations of her life, which made the experience even more meaningful.
-I hope that listeners will find comfort and inspiration in her words, just as I did.
+I hope listeners find comfort and inspiration in her words, just as I did.

 When is the Julian of Norwich – Love is the Meaning Exhibition?